Altinity/clickhouse-grafana/README.md

 npm run test
 ```

+For test examples please see `spec` folder.
+We strongly encourage contributors to add tests to check new changes or functionality.

 ### Contribute

 If you have any idea for an improvement or found a bug do not hesitate to open an issue or submit a pull request.